rancher/rancher.github.io/rancher/rancher-compose/rancher-services/index.md

 <br>
 **Note:** It is assumed that if you have only a port in the label, then the port is for the target port of the service.

+In `rancher-compose`, you can configure multiple hostname routing rules to the same service by separating each rule with a comma.
+See example below for service `web2`.

 **Load Balancer Sample configuration** `docker-compose.yml`